marko2606/react-redux-basic-project-setup/README.md

 	</tr>
 	<tr>
 		<td>React</td>
-		<td>'An npm package to get you immediate access to React, without also requiring the JSX transformer.'</td>
+		<td>An npm package to get you immediate access to React, without also requiring the JSX transformer.</td>
 	</tr>
 	<tr>
 		<td>React DOM</td>
-		<td>'This package serves as the entry point of the DOM-related rendering paths.
-It is intended to be paired with the isomorphic React, which will be shipped as react to npm.'</td>
+		<td>This package serves as the entry point of the DOM-related rendering paths.
+It is intended to be paired with the isomorphic React, which will be shipped as react to npm.</td>
 	</tr>
 	<tr>
 		<td>React route</td>